JCTRoth/Retro_Games_Launcher/README.md

 ## Notes/Tipps

-- Press ALT + ENTER to jump any time out of the fullscreen mode.
+- Press ALT-ENTER to jump any time out of the fullscreen mode.
+- Press CTRL-F9 to kill DOSBox.
+- Press CTRL-F10 to release the mouse.
 - TODO TEST ON WINDOWS
 - Each program folder can include its own `dosbox.conf` to override the global configuration.
 - The launchers handle mounting and starting the DOSBox environment automatically.
+- For more special key combinations, see: https://www.dosbox.com/wiki/Special_Keys